Visit our new volunteer website at volunteers.alzheimerniagara.ca for up-to-date volunteer information and training!

 The Alzheimer Society of Niagara Region is committed to treating each person in a way that will allow them to maintain their independence and dignity.
 The Society believes in integration and equal opportunity.
 We are committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing identified barriers to accessibility, educating employees and meeting the accessibility requirements under the Accessibility for Ontarians with Disabilities Act.

-If you, or someone that you represent, has a disability and needs accessible services, information in an alternate format, would like to provide feedback to us, or require any other accommodation, please contact: Mary Clark, Director of Programs.
+If you, or someone that you represent, has a disability and needs accessible services, information in an alternate format, would like to provide feedback to us, or require any other accommodation, please contact: Denise Verreault, Director of Programs and Services.